%s1 / %s2

 From Kristin Dreyer Kramer | Part of the Reel Discovery series | 03:00

-Startrek_small Each week on Reel Discovery, host Kristin Dreyer Kramer takes a quick look at the latest in movies -- from the hottest new blockbusters to little-known indies and even Blu-ray releases.
+Bloodfordust_small Each week on Reel Discovery, host Kristin Dreyer Kramer takes a quick look at the latest in movies -- from the hottest new blockbusters to little-known indies and even Blu-ray releases.
 Whether you prefer explosive action movies or quiet dramas, you're sure to discover something worth watching.
-On the latest show, Kristin boldly goes to see J. J. Abrams's Star Trek Into Darkness.
+On the latest show, Kristin follows a desperate traveling salesman as he tries to survive a deadly side job in Blood for Dust.

 It's Movie Time (Series)